 There are so many benefits to basement egress windows!
 These include:

-Egress means “to emerge" or “a path out."
-Egress windows are openings specifically designed to provide an escape route in an emergency.
-Local and national building code regulations define the specific minimum requirements for these windows to ensure that you can get out and rescue personnel such as police and firefighters can get in.
-Egress windows must meet these specifications, and are required to be installed in every habitable sleeping area such as bedrooms and basements.
+Egress means “to emerge or “a path out.”
+True to their name, egress windows are openings specifically designed to create a safe escape form an emergency.
+Your local and national building codes will define the specific minimum requirements for these windows to ensure that you can get out if there is ever an emergency in your home.
+These requirements also make it easy for police and firefighters to get in.
+You must meet specific basement egress window Chicago specifications and install in all habitable sleeping areas of your home such as bedrooms and basements.

-The horizontal dimensions of the window well shall provide a minimum net clear area of 9 square feet with a minimum horizontal projection and width of 36 inches.
+As for the horizontal dimensions of the window well, they should provide a net clear area of at least nine square feet and a horizontal projection and width of at least 36 inches.

-Casement windows are a fine choice for an egress window.
-These types of windows offer large panes with hinges along the side.
-These hinges allow for complete opening of the window, swinging outward, to provide easy exit or entrance in times of emergency.
-They are great for basements and bedrooms because they occupy such little wall space but offer an easy route for escape.
+Casement windows are a great choice for basement egress windows.
+They often have large panes with hinges along the side.
+These hinges allow the window to be completely opened by swinging outward.
+This makes them especially easy to crawl through in an emergency situation.
+They are perfect for bedrooms and basements because they occupy such little wall space but offer the greatest, easiest escape route.